vppillai/h3Docs/system/wifiprov/docs/usage.md

 MHC configuration menu for HTTPNET(Unsecure):
 ![](./images/SYS_Wi-Fi_Provision_MHC_diagram_3.png)

-Follow below steps to enable to HTTPNET unsecure
+Follow below steps to enable to HTTPNET unsecure,
 - Enable Check box "Enable HTTPNET".
 - Configure "Server port".User can configure any valid port number.
 - Enable Check box "HTTP" and press "Yes"for components inclusion pop-up.
+- After making configuration changes, generate the code.
+- Compile the project and load the image into device.

 Follow below steps to provisioning the device using HTTP:
-- Start PIC32MZW1 device in AP mode.
+- Start PIC32MZW1 device in AP mode (Configure Wi-Fi Service "Device Mode" as "AP").
 - Connect Laptop or mobile phone to PIC32MZW1 AP device.
 - Open the browser and enter the PIC32MZW1 AP IP address with port number(example: http://192.168.1.1:401/).